Cap-go/website/content/blog/how-to-send-specific-version-to-users.md

 ## Preface

-When you start to enjoy the update system of Capgo, like me for my apps, you will start to get the feeling "What if I want more?"
+When you start to enjoy the update system of Capgo, like me for my apps, you will start to get the feeling “What if I want more?”

 I got the feeling too, but since I'm the maker of Capgo, I was able to take a look!